 8 Steps in the medical school application process

-1. Take the MCAT early
+1. MCAT Timing

 Most US med students apply to at least some schools using the American Medical College Application Service (AMCAS), which allows you to submit your applications before you have your final MCAT scores.
 This is also true for Canadian students submitting through the Ontario Medical School Application Service (OMSAS).